DMXMAXX/Ryans-Public-E2s/README.md

-Some of my own E2's I have made public :)
+Some of my own E2's I have decided to make public :)